Taurien/ufo-sightings/README.md

 | Australia (**au**)     | 538       |
 | Deutschland (**de**)   | 105       |

-In order to build the project I downloaded the csv file and hosted it in MongoDB to allow me to make requests.
+To power this project, I downloaded the CSV file and hosted it in **MongoDB** to allow dynamic queries and efficient retrieval of data through an API.

 ## API Reference

 ### Get UFO's